Qatar World Cup 2022

 It is the first Arab and the smallest country to host the World event.

 FIFA could not explain how Qatar was selected despite not meeting the obvious scale and population criteria while others in the bid were far more qualified.
-And rightfully the controversy began.
+Hence the controversy.

 Along the way the Qatar World Cup created a number of precedents.
 It is the first winter World Cup with dates moved from mid year to November to avoid the harsh climate.
 It however disrupted football leagues schedules around the World as it out of calendar.